About Us and Our Norwich Terrier Puppies

-We are a family committed to breeding quality Norwich terrier puppies.
+We are a family committed to breeding quality Norwich Terrier puppies.
 Our children are a very active part of the business and are excited about the puppies each time we have a new litter.
 The litters are well timed, so all the puppies are played with continuously, and socialized with other pets and people.

 When you’ve decided you like what we have to offer, we’ll personally help you choose the right puppy for your family, and guide you through the decision making process.
-Buyers receive updated puppy photos and information to prepare them for the arrival of their new puppy.
+Buyers receive updated puppy photos and information to prepare them for the arrival of their new Norwich Terrier puppy.

-Our Norwich Breed:
+The Norwich Terrier Breed:

-The origins of the Norwich/Norfolk terrier are lost in time; however, it is known that during the mid-19th century in England, a man named "Doggy" Lawrence bred and raised red and black/tan terriers.
+The origins of the Norwich/Norfolk Terrier are lost in time; however, it is known that during the mid-19th century in England, a man named "Doggy" Lawrence bred and raised red and black/tan terriers.
 They became extremely popular with Cambridge college students.
 Following WWI, a terrier enthusiast known as "Roughrider" Jones began crossbreeding several terriers he owned to the terriers passed down from Lawrence.
 These offspring eventually formed the foundation of the Jones terrier (as they were called when brought to America), and eventually were named the Norwich/Norfolk terrier.
 In 1964, the United Kingdom declared the Norwich terrier (having pricked ears) and the Norfolk terrier (having ears that drop or fold) as individual breeds.
 The American Kennel Club (AKC) followed suit in 1979.